kirbur3/data_visualization_with_power_bi/README.md

 Data Professional Survey Project:

+Note: This project is listed on my resume as "**Data Cleaning and Visualization with Power BI**".

 -Cleaned/Standardized data.

 -Included visualizations such as: cards, a stacked bar chart, a clustered column chart, a treemap, gauges, and a donut chart.